GuacamoleResearch/ft-staging/README.md

 ## Process Overview
 1. TRIAGE (No status on the project board)
-    - **Trigger:** Request is opened, filled out by AM/CSM/CSA/SE/TSAM, and automatically labeled `Triage` and assigned to FastTrack Ops (dmckinstry) via the `ISSUE_TEMPLATE`
+    - **Trigger:** Request is opened, filled out by AM/CSM/CSA/SE/TSAM, automatically labeled `Triage` and assigned to FastTrack Ops (dmckinstry) via the `ISSUE_TEMPLATE`
-    - Workflow moves the issue to the project (no status) and appends the checklist to the description
+    - Workflow moves the issue onto the project (no status), sets the FollowDate to tomorrow, and appends the checklist to the description
-    - Requester and FastTrack Ops iterate on preapproval process
+    - Requester and FastTrack Ops iterate on preapproval process (outside of any automation)
-    - FastTrack Ops presents to customer, documents results
+    - FastTrack Ops presents to customer and documents the results
+2. REJECTED (Closed)
+    - **Trigger:** FastTrack Ops issues a "/REJECT" command; this can be at any time during the entire engagement process but will typically be before or during the FastTrack Kickoff call (first call) with the customer
+    - Issue is removed from the project board and closed
+    - @mention is appended to the issue discussion via automation notifying the person who opened the request and @dmckinstry (e.g., "*:point_up: @someone @dmckinstry - This request has been rejected per tha above comments.
+Please let us know if you believe this was a mistake.*")
-2. APPROVED (1-Approved)
+3. APPROVED (1-Approved)
     - **Trigger:** FastTrack Ops approves via the "/APPROVE" command
     - Workflow removes the `Triage` label and moves the issue to the `1-Approved` status in the project board
       - @tspascoal :point_right: I do not anticipate the need to auto-assign as part of the approval process.
 It is possible that we will know the right assignee but that usually follows looking at the schedule.
 And if we do know, I am concerned about too much clutter for the DevOps Architect before things settle...
 Your thoughts?